LLMpinnacle/headfirstAI/README.md

 can you take any other model and improve the performance in challenge 1, what is the response time.

 **challenge 3**:
+What is FlashAttention and how does it work? can you write code for that?

+**challenge 4**:
+What is KV cache and why is it useful?

+**challenge 5**:
+Why is LLM inference memory-bounded?

+**challenge 6**:
+What are scaling laws for LLMs? what is the use for you regarding that?can you show me a demonstration.

+**challenge 7**:
+What is LoRA and how does it work?

+**challenge 8**:
+What is the difference between the Transformer and RNNs?

+**challenge 9**:
+Difference between LSTM and vanilla RNN.can you demo the code and explain the difference.

+**challenge 10**
+Difference between structured prediction and classification.

+**challenge 11**
+Difference between CRFs and HMMs.

+**challenge 12**
+What is the difference between a LM and a LLM?

+**challenge 13**
+Instruction tuning, in-context learning, RLHF, etc.

+**challenge 14**
+Pitfalls of n-gram-based metrics like ROUGE or BLEU.

+**challenge 15**
+Differences between encoder-only models, encoder-decoder models, and decoder-only models.
+Examples as well.

+**challenge 16**
+Why do so many models seem to be decoder-only these days?